paul7dxb/NextJS/README.md

 # Next JS Example Projects

 ## About
-This is my collection of Projects using Next.js framework
+This is my collection of example projects using Next.js framework

 ## Structure